What really happened to Malaysia Airlines MH370 in 2014?

 Discovery of Debris

-On July 29, 2015, a municipal beach-cleanup crew on the French island of Réunion, east of Madagascar, came upon a torn piece of airfoil about six feet long that seemed to have just washed ashore.
-The foreman of the crew, Johnny Bègue, realized that it might have come from an airplane.
+On July 29, 2015, a municipal beach cleanup crew on the French island of Réunion, east of Madagascar, came upon a torn piece of airfoil about six feet long that seemed to have just washed ashore.
+The foreman of the crew, Johnny Bègue, realized that it might have come from a plane.
 He called a local radio station with the news and gendarmes arrived and took the piece of the plane away.
 It was quickly confirmed to be a part of a Boeing 777, a control surface called a flaperon that is attached to the trailing edge of the wings.
 Subsequent examination of serial numbers showed that it had come from MH370.

 Professor Charitha Pattiaratchi, from the University of Western Australia, said that "the arrival of MH370 debris in Réunion would conform to the expected path of ocean currents from the point in its flight path where it was believed to have crashed".